Insure.com ranks 2025’s best insurers. See the winners.

 Our take

-Customers gave Humana generally high marks for being a good all-around health insurance provider, and the company ranked fifth overall in Insure.com’s Best Health Insurance Companies for 2024.
+Customers gave Humana generally high marks for being a good all-around health insurance provider, and the company ranked fifth overall (tied with Health Care Services Corp. and Elevance) in Insure.com’s Best Health Insurance Companies for 2025.

-The for-profit company, which offers coverage across the country, received high marks for affordability and for its policy offerings.
-Of the customer survey, 91% said they would recommend the company to others.
+The for-profit company, which offers coverage across the country, received high marks for customer satisfaction, affordability and policy offerings.
+Of the customers we surveyed, almost 88% said they would recommend the company to others.

-The company also received a strong 3.3 out of 5 stars from the National Committee for Quality Assurance.
+The company, however, received a score of 2.75 out of 5 stars from the National Committee for Quality Assurance.
 NCQA evaluates healthcare plans on, among other things, member satisfaction.

 Below is Insure.com’s review of the company.
 It’s based on third-party metrics and an in-depth survey of insurance customers.
 Find the full methodology here, including an explanation of our survey scores.